If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Foreign Cars

-Due to licensing issues regarding the game's foreign car brands, the DeTomaso, Ford, and Lotus cars were replaced by cars from Alfa Romeo and Audi from Kaido Battle 2: Chain Reaction (which was otherwise not released in the North America).
+Due to licensing issues regarding the game's foreign car brands, the DeTomaso, Ford, and Lotus cars were replaced by cars from Alfa Romeo and Audi from Kaido Battle 2: Chain Reaction (which was otherwise not released in North America).
 This caused many rivals to have their cars changed in the US releases, the most notable being Kaido President/Hiroshi Hamagaki, who went from a yellow DeTomaso Pantera in the Japanese version to a black Acura NSX (NA2) in the American version.

 Car Localizations